snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/sharepoint-server-connector.md

 # SharePoint Server Microsoft Graph connector

-The SharePoint on-prem graph connector allows users in your organization to search for content stored in on-prem SharePoint server or use the content in Copilot for specific use cases and scenarios.
-It crawls over Documents and site pages from the on-prem instance.
+SharePoint server graph connector allows users in your organization to search for content stored in on-premises SharePoint server or use the content in Copilot for specific use cases and scenarios.
+It crawls over Documents and site pages from the on-premises instance.

 > [!NOTE]
 > Active directory synchronization is a pre-requisite for enabling security trimming in SharePoint Server content search.